huaweicloud/terraform-provider-huaweicloud/docs/resources/dbss_instance.md

 ```

 Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
 API response.
-The missing attributes include: `charging_mode`, `enterprise_project_id`, `flavor`, `period`, and
+The missing attributes include: `charging_mode`, `enterprise_project_id`, `flavor`, `period`,
-`period_unit`.
+`period_unit`, and `product_spec_desc`.
 It is generally recommended running `terraform plan` after importing an instance.
-You can then decide if
-changes should be applied to the instance, or the resource definition should be updated to align with the instance.
-Also
+You can then decide if changes should be applied to the instance, or the resource definition should be updated to align
-you can ignore changes as below.
+with the instance.
+Also, you can ignore changes as below.

 ```hcl
 resource "huaweicloud_dbss_instance" "test" {